Joy-less/SecretStore/README.md

 > [!IMPORTANT]
 > Ensure your export presets include the secrets file.

+## Security Considerations

+The plugin uses [FileAccess#open_encrypted_with_pass](https://docs.godotengine.org/en/4.3/classes/class_fileaccess.html#class-fileaccess-method-open-encrypted-with-pass) for encryption, which internally uses AES-256.

+Modern computers can attempt many millions of passwords per second for this algorithm.

+As such, the password should be a long randomly generated string rather than something memorable.

 ## Disclaimer

 The author of this repository cannot be held responsible for breeched passwords or secrets.